utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 This is very similar to our first question but we are looking at `Song` and `Performer` together instead of just the Performer.
 We'll start with a new tab, though.

-You might try this on your own before following the steps below to see if you can figure it out own your own.
+> Try this on your own before following the steps below to see if you can figure it out own your own.

 - Start a new tab and call it **Longest**.
 - Use **Start from tab** and use the Import tab.